The Restructuring Review: Australia

 For receivership, voluntary administration, DOCA, liquidation and the SME restructuring process, the individual appointed must be an independent registered liquidator, except in the case of a members' voluntary liquidation.

 The main role of a receiver is to take control of the relevant assets subject to the security pursuant to which they are appointed and realise those assets for the benefit of the secured creditors.
 One or more individuals may be appointed as a receiver or a receiver and manager of the assets.
-Despite some historical differences, in practice, it is difficult to distinguish between the two roles and most security interests will allow for the appointment of either.9 Receivers are not under an active obligation to unsecured creditors on appointment, although they do have a range of duties under statute and common law.
-Despite being appointed by the secured creditors, a receiver is not obliged to act on the instructions of the secured creditors.
+Despite some historical differences, in practice, if the security is over all the assets of the grantor, it is difficult to distinguish between the two roles, and most security interests will allow for the appointment of either.4 Receivers are not under an active obligation to unsecured creditors on appointment, although they do have a range of duties under statute and common law.
+Despite being appointed by secured creditors, receivers are not obliged to act on the instructions of the secured creditors.
 A receiver must, however, act in their best interests, and this will invariably lead a receiver to seek the views of secured creditors on issues that are material to the receivership (particularly given that a receiver cannot effectively undertake a transaction involving the secured property without a release by, or the consent of, the secured creditor).

-For a privately appointed receiver, the security document itself will entitle a secured party to appoint a receiver, and will also outline the powers available (supplemented by the statutory powers set out in Section 420 of the Act).
+For a privately appointed receiver, the security document itself will entitle a secured party to appoint a receiver and will also outline the powers available (supplemented by the statutory powers set out in Section 420 of the Act).
 Generally, a receiver has wide-ranging powers, including the ability to operate the business and to borrow against or sell the secured assets.
 The appointment is normally effected contractually through a deed of appointment and indemnity.
-By way of the underlying security document, the receiver will be the agent of the debtor company, not the appointing secured party (although this agency relationship will change if a liquidator is appointed to the debtor company, whereby the receiver will become the agent of the secured party).
+The underlying security document will normally provide that the receiver will be the agent of the debtor company, not the appointing secured party (although this agency relationship will change if a liquidator is appointed to the debtor company, whereby the receiver will become the agent of the secured party).

-The Act imposes an automatic stay on the ability of contractual counterparties to enforce ipso facto provisions that allow the contract to be terminated or altered by reason of an appointment of receiver to all (or substantially the whole) of the company's property.10
+The Act imposes an automatic stay on the ability of contractual counterparties to enforce ipso facto provisions that allow the contract to be terminated or altered by reason of an appointment of a receiver to all (or substantially the whole) of the company's property.5

 On appointment, a receiver will immediately take possession of the assets subject to the security.
-Once in control of the assets, the receiver may elect to run the business (if relevant) if he or she is appointed to oversee all or substantially all of the assets of a company.
+Once in control of the assets, the receiver may elect to run the business (if relevant) if they are appointed to oversee all or substantially all of the assets of a company.
 Alternatively, and depending on financial circumstances, a receiver may engage in a sale process immediately.
 While engaging in a sale process, a receiver is under a statutory obligation to obtain market value or, in the absence of a market, the best price reasonably obtainable in the circumstances.
 This obligation is enshrined in Section 420A of the Act.
-It is this duty that has posed the most significant stumbling block to the adoption of pre-packaged restructuring processes through external administration11 that have been seen in, for example, the UK market.
-This is because of the inherent concern that a pre-packaged restructure that involves a sale of any asset without testing against the market could be seen as a breach of the duty under Section 420A.12 Once a receiver has realised the secured assets and distributed any net proceeds to the secured creditors (returning any surplus to the company or later ranking security holders), he or she will retire in the ordinary course.
+It is this duty that has posed the most significant stumbling block to the adoption of pre-packaged restructuring processes through external administration6 that have been seen in, for example, the UK market.
+This is because of the inherent concern that a pre-packaged restructure that involves a sale of any asset without testing against the market could be seen as a breach of the duty under Section 420A.7 Once a receiver has realised the secured assets and distributed any net proceeds to the secured creditors (returning any surplus to the company or later ranking security holders), they will retire in the ordinary course.

 The purpose of Part 5.3A is to either: